 As part of the Uncrowned, you appear as a member of any other faction in Azeroth, such as a member of Ravenholdt, SI:7, or one of the many pirate organizations (such as Bloodsail Buccaneers).

-Variant Feature: Agent of Suspect Loyalty
+Variant Feature (Operative): Agent of Suspect Loyalty

 You are treated as a trusted member of two or more organizations at once, serving two intelligence organizations, one of which must be the Uncrowned.
 The other organization may know or be ignorant to the fact that you are a double spy.
 If they are aware, they may believe (due to your actions and decisions) that they are playing the other agency, while the Uncrowned believe the same.
 You have the training to relax suspicions towards actions that benefit one agency over another when facing common agents of either organizations.